Best Steps To Grow Globe Amaranth In Containers

 Pruning and Maintenance

 You can cut the stem where it meets the flower bud exactly there.
-This makes a clean cut possible.
-To lessen the chance of contracting bacteria or viruses, use sterilized pruners or scissors.
+This makes a clean-cut possible.
+Using sterilized pruners or scissors to lessen the chance of contracting bacteria or viruses.

 Trim the first buds, and here and there, some blooms.
 The younger leaves are initially covered in thin white hairs during the flowering season, which lasts from June until October.
-The leaves grow alternately and are round in shape.
+The leaves grow alternately and are round.

 Harvesting Globe Amaranth